StachRedeker/Minimal-Maintenance-Mode/tags/1.0.0/readme.txt

 Donate link: https://ko-fi.com/stachredeker

 ## Description
-The WP Minimal Maintenance Mode plugin is a simple and lightweight solution to enable a maintenance mode on your WordPress website.
+The Minimal Maintenance Mode plugin is a simple and lightweight solution to enable a maintenance mode on your WordPress website.
 The plugin is free, fast, and can be deployed within minutes.
 When the maintenance mode is active, the plugin displays a customizable message for all not-logged-in users.
 It is possible to set a custom secret phase that users can append to the website URL to get access, even if they are not logged in.